The Clerk is on leave week 27 February to 3 March

 “During this prolonged period of cold weather it is important that everyone in the community looks out for those people that might need extra help and support.
 At the moment, the Met Office is predicting that it will remain very cold with further snow showers or longer spells of snow likely almost anywhere across the UK.
 Overnight frosts and severe frosts are also expected.”

 Gedney Parish Council comprises one of the largest areas in any Parish Council within South Holland.
-The area is 5,072 hectares, the population in the 2001 Census was 2,305 residents and by 2003 it was estimated that the population had risen to 2,407 residents.
+The area is 5,072 hectares, the population in the 2001 Census was 2,305 residents.